Tanner Pearson: Montreal Canadiens (2023–2024)

+Vegas Golden Knights (2024–2025)

+As a free agent ahead of the 2024–25 season, Pearson signed a professional tryout (PTO) agreement with the Vegas Golden Knights on August 20, 2024.
+Following a preseason campaign in which he scored three points in four games, he was signed to a one-year contract by Vegas on October 4.

+Winnipeg Jets (2025–present)

+Following his lone season in Vegas, Pearson signed a one-year contract with the Winnipeg Jets on July 1, 2025.

 International play

 Pearson played for Canada at the 2012 World Junior Ice Hockey Championships, where he was a part of the bronze medal winning team.
+He was the first member of Team Canada since 2005 to play for the team after being passed over in the NHL draft.

 Personal life

 Pearson grew up in Kitchener, Ontario, with his sister Ali and parents Kim and Tim Pearson.
 His father and sister were both involved in hockey; his father worked for equipment company Bauer Hockey and his sister worked for the Kitchener Rangers.

-Pearson married his longtime girlfriend Meaghan Loveday in the summer of 2018.
+Pearson married his longtime girlfriend Meaghan Loveday in mid-2018.